paper-toaster/osu-wiki/wiki/History_of_osu!/2014/en.md

 ## June

-On 18 June 2014, [peppy](https://osu.ppy.sh/users/2) announced that the download limitations would be removed for all users; however, there was still a, quote, "sanity limit" that would prevent bots from downloading too much \[9\]. <!--more information needed-->
+On 18 June 2014, [peppy](https://osu.ppy.sh/users/2) announced that the download limitations would be removed for all users; however, there was still a, quote, "sanity limit" that would prevent bots from downloading an inhuman amount of beatmaps \[9\]. <!--more information needed-->

 ## August